wagtail/guide/README.md

     poetry shell

+To generate and compile translation strings, run:

+    make translations

 ### Setting up development with Docker

 1. Create a `.env` file in the project root containing these variables, you can adjust the values to your preferences: